 We have an in-depth blog article breaking down our size guide that you can read here.
 We also explain how to measure yourself correctly below.

 The three key measurements to determine your size are your bust, waist and hip measurements.
 We list which ever measurements are relevant to the fit of the style in each product description.
 We recommend you use a flat, fabric measuring tape to take your measurements.
 For best results, measure without clothes on and in front of a mirror so you can make sure you are holding the tape firmly and correctly.
 Below is a guide to where to take each measurement however each body is different so please adjust placement where necessary and make sure you are measuring the widest part of each section.

 To measure the waist you firstly need to find your natural waistline which is usually at the top of the hip where the waist naturally dips in, mid way between the belly button and bottom rib cage.
 If struggling, when you bend from side to side, a crease should form where your natural waist sits.
 Hold the tape measure at one side and loop the tape measure around the front and back of your torso.
-If you like things a bit looser around the waist, add 2-3 cm's to the measurement for ease.

 With your feet placed together, stand up straight and run the tape measure over the widest part of your buttocks and hips.
 Starting from one side of your hip, run the tape measure right around your front and back to where you started measuring from.
 Make sure you keep the tape measure as firm and straight as possible.
-Like the bust measurement, we recommend measuring with whatever underwear/shape-wear you plan on wearing underneath the garment for an accurate measurement.